pic

 User-Defined Functions

-The first step to define your own functions is giving names.
-Function names follow similar rules to variable names.
-In particular, they accept Unicode characters, enabling the user to define functions such as โˆ‘(x).
-Once you create them, functions can be called without invoking any prefix.
-This means that a function foo can be called by simply executing foo(x). [note] The method to call a function actually depends on the module in which it's defined, and whether this module has been "imported" or "used".
+The first step in creating your own functions is assigning them names.
+Function names adhere to similar rules as variable names.
+In particular, they accept Unicode characters, allowing us to specify functions like ∑(x).
+Once defined, functions can be directly called, without any prefix.
+Thus, a function named foo can be simply called by foo(x). [note] The method to call a function actually depends on the module in which it's defined, and whether this module has been "imported" or "used".
 We won't cover modules on this website.
-However, they're essential when working for large projects, as each module operates as an independent workspace with its own variables.
-When initiating a new session in Julia, you're actually working within a module called Main.
+However, they're essential when working on large projects, as each module operates as an independent workspace with its own variables.
+In fact, every new session in Julia defines a module called Main in which you're writing code.

 function foo(x,y)